Skip to main content

 • How much bedding should your hamster have?
 Hamsters love to dig and tunnel, so as long as you’re buying one of the hamster-safe materials above, the more the merrier.

 • How often should you change your hamster’s bedding?
-Dirty bedding should be scooped out every day, but you should change out all of the bedding on a weekly basis.
+Dirty bedding should be scooped out every day, but you should change out all of it on a weekly basis.
 Clean the entire habitat monthly.

 Bedding plays a major role in your hamster’s health and comfort, but it doesn’t have to be expensive to be safe and good for your pet.
 You can find plenty of safe and cheap hamster bedding options at your pet store or online retailers.
-Some hamsters prefer different types of bedding, so you may want to experiment with a few types, or even a combination of types, to find the bedding that works best for your pet.
+Some hamsters prefer different types of bedding, so you may want to experiment with a few kinds, or even a combination, to find the bedding that works best for your pet.

 Paige Cerulli